top of page

 Saumya Ayurveda chart of the dosha characteristics balanced and imbalanced

-Healthy Hydration for Healthy Urinary System
+Healthy Hydration for a Healthy Urinary System

 Healthy Urination Frequency and Urgency